NSLS-II-SRX/NSLS-II-SRX.github.io/staff.rst

         .. warning::
            For horizontal mirror alignment, only horizontal mirror pitch should be moved to prevent astigmatism in the two focal planes.

-        * Find a line for scanning and run a knife-edge scan to get the initial beam size.
+        * Find a line for scanning and run a knife-edge scan to get the initial beam size. ``RE(knife_edge(nano_stage.sx, -10, 10, 0.1, 0.05))``

         * Run the slit-scan to scan the JJ slits across the mirror. ``RE(focusKB('hor'))``
         * Perform the slit-scan calculations with ``orthogonality=False``
         * The calculation will output an amount to move the horizontal K-B mirror in mrad.
-To translate this to a linear distance for the fine actuator, multiply by 100 mm.
 Move the horizontal fine pitch actuator by this amount.
         * Similar to the vertical mirror, run a knife-edge scan to make sure the actuator was moved the correct direction and measure the new focus.
         * Repeat the slit-scans until the focus is acceptable.
         * Check the horizontal focus as a function of SSA width.